Last Updated on: 7th November 2023, 09:19 am

 There are various smoking techniques based on what kind of flavor you want to achieve with your smoking and what kind of meat you are smoking.

-When smoking meat with a propane smoker, there are two methods that are commonly used.
+When smoking meat with a propane smoker, two methods are commonly used.

-Hot smoking is the method that is done to smoke soft meat at a higher temperature for a short time.
+Hot smoking is the method that is used to smoke soft meat at a higher temperature for a short time.

-In this smoking technique, the meat is directly exposed to fire and consumes more propane in a short period of time due to maintaining a high temperature.
+In this smoking technique, the meat is directly exposed to fire and consumes more propane in a short period due to maintaining a high temperature.

 Cold smoking is a smoking technique that is used to smoke tougher meat at a low temperature for a longer time.